Set Up Version Control

 7. In the Branch list retrieved from the VCS, select the branch to use for version control.

-1. In the Available Objects list retrieved from the control org schema, select the objects to place under version control.
-AppOps Release tracks all fields in and relationships between the objects you select.
+13. In the Available Objects select the objects to place under version control.
+Release tracks all fields in and relationships between the objects you select.

 If you are using this wizard after disconnecting from a VCS repository and you are currently logged in to your VCS, Reconnect replaces Connect, which allows you to easily reconnect to the same VCS account.
 To use a different VCS account, log out of your VCS and refresh the wizard page to display Connect.